dhagmann/deliberation-assets/projects/bad_influence/group_free_discussion_time_footer.md

 type: noResponse
 ---

-# 👤👤👤 Group Free Discussion Time
+# 👤👤👤 Whole Group Discussion Time

 The **whole group** should be discussing their views on the discussion topic now.